rentry/rentry.github.io/_posts/2021-10-05-developing-film-with-coffee-part-2.md

 - Orange #21
 - Red #29

 Because filters in these ranges absorb light on the opposite end of the spectrum, namely blue and green light, they result in higher contrast and (when used better than I did) more interesting skies.
-Ansel Adams used an extensive range of filters for his black and white photography for this reason.

 The T-Rex photo above and the forest path photo below were both shot using the yellow filter.
-The others were all shot with orange and red filters, and developed with caffenol according [the recipe I shared last time]({{ '/developing-film-with-coffee/#recipe' | relative_url }}).
+The others were all shot with orange and red filters, and developed with caffenol according to [the recipe I shared last time]({{ '/developing-film-with-coffee/#recipe' | relative_url }}).

 ![A forest path winds its way through fir trees]({{ '/assets/images/caffenol-2-2.jpg' | relative_url }})